taylordouglasr/Gypsy_Moths/README.md

-# Gypsy_Moths
+# Lymantria
-This repository contains the code for data and animations of Gypsy Moth data from the Stop The Spread project.
+This repository contains the code for data and animations of Lymantria data from the Stop The Spread project.

 DRT was provided with a series of .csv files that contained the X coordinates, Y coordinates, and number of moths trapped for a given year.
-I don’t have those raw files uploaded here but can provide them upon request.
+Those raw files are not uploaded here but can provided them upon request.

 “GM data.py” is a script that combines all the files in that directory into a single file, “combined_csv.csv”.